Traditional Approach to Natural Language Processing

 Statistical methods efficiently deal with dramatically larger datasets.
 In addition,

-They are able to capture variation better than strictly rule-based strategies.
+They can capture variation better than strictly rule-based strategies.

 The Limitations of Statistical Models:

-The full dependency on the annotated dataset poses a problem.
+The complete dependency on the annotated dataset poses a problem.

 The semantic assumptions of the probability-based models are lacking at times.